consensus-shipyard/ipc/extras/axelar-token/README.md

 > Cross L1 chain atomic deposit of ERC20 tokens into token-supply subnets, via the Axelar network.

+**⚠️ Disclaimer: These contracts and implementation herein have not been security-reviewed or audited, and are considered bleeding-edge in terms of development.
+IPC developers do not make any guarantees.
+USE AT YOUR OWN RISK.**

 ## Motivation

 Imagine an ERC20 token residing on the Ethereum L1.